rooben-me/studio/README.md

 - [x] ~~Remove the small image upload component (This was kept for the task selector feature, but we can remove this for now).~~
 - [ ] Add a task selector ( like a carousel ) on the home page instead of showing the image upload in the beginning of the user journey.
 - [ ] Add suggested autocomplete to the input prompt based on the task selected (e.g., if "change color" is selected, show a colors dropdown. if "change background" is selected, have a popover with a variety of backgrounds, etc.).
+- [ ] Add a lightbox to image components to view images in full screen.
+- [ ] Add a storage bucket to store uploaded and generated images to handle local storage size issue
+- [ ] Add favicons
+- [ ] Come up with a good name for the application
+- [ ] Improve branding

 ### Future